Time-Varying Parameters as Ridge Regressions: Simulations

 \subsection{Results}

 The results for $T=300$ are in \Cref{s1_table,s2_table,s3_table,s4_table}.
-With these simulations, I am mostly interested in verifying two things.
+With these simulations, I am interested in verifying many things, which are covered aspect by aspect in paragraphs that follow.
 First, I want to verify that 2SRR's performance is comparable to that of the BVAR for models' size that can be handled by the latter.
-Second, I want to demonstrate that additional shrinkage can help under DGPs that more of less fit the prior of reduced-rank and/or sparsity.
+Second, I want to demonstrate that additional shrinkage embedded in MSRR$_{\text{S}}$ and MSRR$_{\text{D}}$ can help under DGPs that more or less fit the prior of reduced-rank and/or sparsity.
 To make the investigation of these two points visually easier by looking at the tables, the lowest MAE out of BVAR/2SRR for each setup is in blue while that of the best one out of all algorithms is in bold.
+Then, follows a series of investigations, like the effects of changing sample size, time-varying volatility in DGP, benchmarking in higher dimensions, computational time, and a look at the empirical properties of the WBB procedure for uncertainty quantification.